Outrage mounts in India over rape case teen’s suspicious car crash

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Fresh protests erupted in India on Tuesday amid growing public fury over a car crash that critically injured a teenager who accused a lawmaker from the ruling party of rape and harassment.
+NEW DELHI: Fresh protests erupted in India Tuesday amid growing public fury over a car crash that critically injured a teenager who accused a lawmaker from the ruling party of rape and harassment.

 Her father was detained by police and severely beaten in custody -- allegedly by Sengar´s brother -- and later died from his injuries.
 The woman also tried to set herself on fire outside the home of state Chief Minister Yogi Adityanath, a hardline BJP stalwart.